MilanLund/migration-tool/README.md

 There are 2 ways how to access the GUI:

-1. Use the GUI on a testing Heroku instance:
+1. Use the GUI on a testing Heroku instance (please use this option only for evaluation purposes):
 ```sh
 https://migration-tool-kentico-kontent.herokuapp.com/
 ```